 5. Award the winners

 What is a game without winners and losers?
 And what is a winner without prizes and awards?
-Giving out simple tokens to the winners and participants to the one with the highest number of correct answers will surely add to the overall experience of the trivia night.
-People generally love receiving something even if it is something simple.
+Giving out simple tokens to the winners and participants to the one with the most correct answers will surely add to the overall experience of the trivia night.
+People generally love receiving something, even if it is something simple.

 Awards can be anything from items to discount coupons, gift cards, and even a small cash prize.
-Better yet, you can create an award like a customized medal or trophy that will give bragging rights to the person with the best trivia skills.
+Better yet, you can create an award like a customized medal or trophy to give the person with the best trivia skills bragging rights.

 6. Don’t be afraid to be quirky!